 Hopefully, you’ve answered almost all of the questions that a vendor might need to know to complete their proposal properly.
 There will be times that there is still something that needs to be clarified and having a single defined point of contact (POC) for your RFP (Request for Proposal) will make this communication much more efficient.
 Let them know who this person is and give their contact information.

 Let them know that the POC would be more than happy to address any concerns – this will show that you are easy to work with and on the same team.
 You want their proposal to be top-notch, and you’re willing to give them all the particulars they need for them to provide you what you’re looking for.

 7. Establish Deadlines

 Provide a timeline and deadlines for the project at hand.
 Breaking down the major deadlines with smaller deliverable deadlines helps keep a project on track and on budget.
 Issues can be nipped in the bud this way.
 Devise an outline for when the deliverables will be due, and in what order things will be done.
 If they need to build on each other, keep that in mind.
 Of course, remember to include deadlines for the RFP itself.

 Now that you have a killer RFP (Request for Proposal), you are ready to disseminate it and bask in the plethora of thoughtful proposals that come back.
 When you’re ready to lock down your vendor, check back in to see how Liquid can help you effortlessly create a SOW (Statement of Work).

 Once you’ve picked your vendor, Liquid makes it easy for companies to send out SOWs.
-Click here to sign-up for our free limited beta!
+Request access to Liquid beta!